 Figure 39.
 Sediment controls near the drainage inlet are not effectively reducing or preventing pollutants in storm water discharges.

-The overall Site condition did not appear to be significantly improved from the previous inspection conducted three days prior with many BMPs throughout the Site in need of maintenance.
+Staff observed that the overall Site condition did not appear to be significantly improved from the previous inspection conducted three days prior with many BMPs throughout the Site in need of maintenance.
 Given the circumstances of the Site and the fact it was raining, the lack of effective perimeter controls indicates a very high potential for harm.
 Therefore, the Potential for Harm associated with this violation is Major.

 Violation 34 – Failure to implement effective erosion and sediment control BMPs in active construction areas (CGP Att.
 E, section E.3)